Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Wegovy for Cardiovascular Risk Reduction

 Wegovy is FDA-approved to reduce the risk of major adverse cardiovascular events in adults with established cardiovascular disease who are also overweight or obese.
 If you meet that description, your Part D plan may cover Wegovy for the cardiovascular indication.
-This has nothing to do with the Bridge.
+This has nothing to do with the Bridge, and if you qualify for this Part D pathway, you are not eligible for the Bridge for that prescription.

 Zepbound for Obstructive Sleep Apnea